RCOSDP/weko/docs/deploymentguide/installation-detailed.rst

-The Elasticsearch server (192.168.50.13) is used to index and search bibliographic records, fulltext documents, and other various interesting information managed by our Invenio digital library instance.
+The Elasticsearch server (192.168.50.13) is used to index and search bibliographic records, fulltext documents, and other various interesting information managed by our WEKO3 digital library instance.

 The Elasticsearch server can be set up in an automated unattended way by running the following script: